dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 Click **Explore** from the upper menu bar.
 If all has gone to plan, we should now see our lineage, tests, and documentation coming through successfully!

+## Reference a public model in your downstream project

-## Reference a public model in your downstream (i.e. spoke) project
+Reference a public model in your downstream (i.e. spoke) project

 Now, let’s switch over to "Jaffle | Finance" and head to the **Develop** page.
 A couple quick tasks to set up our project:
 1. Click **Initialize dbt project** (in the upper left) if you’ve also started with an new git repo